chevere/docs/library/Parameter.md

 ### Adding Parameters

-The `withAdded` method is used to add more required parameters.
+The `withAdded` method is used to add required parameters.

 ```php
 use function Chevere\Parameter\stringParameter;